 RGB is additive and made up of light, where the more colours you combine the brighter and closer it gets to white.
-The less colours you combine the closer it gets to black.
+The fewer colours you combine, the closer it gets to black.
 This explains why it's possible to get bright, neon colours in RGB.
 Your TV, computer and phone screens work this way.

-The example below shows the difference between the printed artwork on the right versus the digital artwork on the left.
+The example below shows the difference between the printed artwork on the bottom versus the digital artwork on the top.

 Related FAQs: Can you print RGB colours?